Adaptive estimation of irregular mean and covariance functions: Empirical study

-The results obtained in \emph{Experiment 1} are plotted in the Figure \ref{fig:exp1}, on a logarithmic scale.
-The results for the other three experiments are relegated to the Supplementary Material.
+The results for the $\text{ISE}_0$ ratios obtained in \emph{Experiment 1} are plotted in Figure \ref{fig:mean_true_exp1}, on a logarithmic scale.
+To account for a possible boundary effect, we also computed the $\text{ISE}_{0.05}$ ratios, for which the results are similar, and reported in \cite{supplement}.
 Our mean function estimator reveals good performance.
-It provides a much more accurate estimate of the infeasible empirical mean function $\widetilde \mu$.
-When compared to the true mean function, except the cases $N \in\{100,200\}$ and $\mathfrak m = 40$, our estimator outperforms the competitors.
-In that cases, our estimator, $\widehat{\mu}_{CY}$ and $\widehat{\mu}_{ZW}$ have similar performance.
-The fact that the advantage of our estimator wanes in these cases is explained by the poorer performance of the infeasible empirical mean function.
-Similar conclusions could be drawn from the \emph{Experiments 2} to \emph{4}.
-In the setup with a more regular mean function, the advantage of our estimator diminishes for all pairs $N,\mathfrak m$.
+Except for some cases where $N\mathfrak m$ is large, our estimator outperforms the competitors.
+In those cases, the three estimators have similar performance.
+The fact that the advantage of our estimator vanishes when $N\mathfrak m$ is large could be explained by the fact that the approaches of \cite{cai2011} and \cite{zhang_sparse_2016} smooth over the pooled observations $(\Ynm , \Tnm)$.
+Similar conclusions are drawn from \emph{Experiments 2} to \emph{7}.
+In the setup with a more regular mean function (\emph{Experiment 4}), the advantage of our estimator diminishes.